bturrubiates/FP-Coffee-Problem-1-Dawkins-Weasel/README.md

 ## Introduction

 [Dawkins' weasel](http://en.wikipedia.org/wiki/Weasel_program)
-is a thought experiment introduced in his book *The Blind Watchmaker*.
+is a thought experiment introduced by Richard Dawkins in his book *The Blind Watchmaker*.
 It is meant to demonstrate evolutionary systems by a process of combining random variation with selection.

-The weasel problem is framed around the well known [infinite monkey theorem](http://en.wikipedia.org/wiki/Infinite_monkey_theorem).
+The weasel problem is framed around the well-known [infinite monkey theorem](http://en.wikipedia.org/wiki/Infinite_monkey_theorem).

 Given a 28 character sequence the probability that the monkey will produce